-TRIPS Agreement Laws and other legal provisions addressing and covering the subject matters Draft legislation relating to requirements of the TRIPS Agreement not fully met by existing legislation Part III, Section 3 (provisional measures) Law on Competition of 18 June 1997, Section V 'Unfair Competition', Art.
-24; Civil Procedural Law Effective - compliance with WTO TRIPS requirements ensured Part III, Section 4 (special requirements related to border measures) Draft secondary legislation under Section C, Customs Law (Code) of 11 June 1997 (expected approval by the Cabinet of Ministers in August 1998) Part III, Section 5 (criminal procedures) Criminal Code Effective - full compliance with WTO TRIPS requirements ensured
+TRIPS Agreement Laws and other legal provisions addressing and Effective and draft legislation covering the subject matters relating to requirements of the TRIPS Agreement Part III, Section 3 Law on Competition of 18 June 1997, Section V Effective - compliance with WTO (provisional 'Unfair Competition', Art.
+24; TRIPS requirements ensured measures) Civil Procedural Law Part III, Section 4 Draft secondary legislation under (special requirements Section C, Customs Law (Code) related to border of 11 June 1997 (submitted to the measures) Government in July 1998, expected approval by the Government in October 1998) Part III, Section 5 Criminal Code Effective - full compliance with (criminal procedures) WTO TRIPS requirements ensured

 Regarding the status of intellectual property legislation in specific areas, the representative of Latvia added that, on copyright and related rights, Latvia adopted a Copyright Law in May 1993 which included provisions on computer programmes and protection of databases.
 However, the basic principles regarding rental rights for computer programmes would be refined to ensure better implementation.
-The Criminal Code was amended in October 1995 in regard to violation of copyright and neighbouring rights.
+In August 1998, a new draft law On Copyright and Neighbouring Rights had been adopted by the Government, and by the end of 1998 it was to be accepted by the Saeima.
+The Criminal Code was amended in October 1995 in regard to violation of copyright and neighbouring rights, and in July 1998 the new Criminal Code had been passed in the Saeima, incorporating and refining provisions of criminal responsibility for infringement of copyright and illegal use of copyrighted work and neighbouring rights.
 Latvia had acceded to the Berne Convention in August 1995 and a Law on the accession to the Rome Convention (1961) for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations had been adopted by the Saeima in 1997 and would come into effect on 1 January 1999.
-On 8 April 1997, Saeima had adopted the Law on accession to the Geneva Convention (1971) for the Protection of Producers of Phonograms against Unauthorized Duplication of their Phonograms.
-A new draft Trademark Law had been submitted for consideration to the competent authorities at the end of 1997.
+On 8 April 1997, the Saeima had adopted the Law on accession to the Geneva Convention (1971) for the Protection of Producers of Phonograms against Unauthorized Duplication of their Phonograms.
+Latvia would join the WIPO Copyright Treaty and Performance and Phonograms Treaty before the end of 1998.
+In August 1998, a new draft Law on Trademarks and Geographical Indications had been adopted by the Government and submitted for adoption to the Saeima.
 The draft refined some definitions of the current law and included new provisions concerning international registration of marks and protection of geographical indications.
 Concerning the protection of layout-designs of integrated circuits (Part II, section 6 of the TRIPS Agreement), he said that on 31 March 1998 Latvia had adopted the Law on Protection of Topographies of Semiconductor Products, based on Council Directive (87/54/EEC) of the European Communities on the legal protection of topographies of semiconductor products of 16 December 1986.
-Protection of undisclosed information in accordance with the requirements of Part II, section 7 of the TRIPS Agreement would be covered in the new draft Law on Informatics and draft law on Personal Data Protection, which had been submitted for approval to the Cabinet of Ministers in May 1998.
+In August 1998, draft laws on accession to the Madrid Agreement Concerning International Registration of Trademarks and the Protocol to the Madrid Agreement had been adopted by the Government and submitted for consideration to the Saeima.
+Protection of undisclosed information in accordance with the requirements of Part II, section 7 of the TRIPS Agreement would be covered in the following new draft laws on personal data protection, which had been elaborated in order to ensure rights of any person to protect her rights and freedoms processing personal data manually or electronically, and the draft law on publicity of State and local government's information.
+Both laws had been approved by the Government and submitted for adoption to the Saeima.
 Currently, the protection of undisclosed information was generally provided for by the Civil Code.